-McKinnon, J, Roy Chowdhury, P & Djordjevic, SP 2018, 'Genomic analysis of multidrug-resistant Escherichia coli ST58 causing urosepsis.', International journal of antimicrobial agents, vol. 52, no. 3, pp. 430-435.View/Download from: UTS OPUS or Publisher's site
+McKinnon, J, Roy Chowdhury, P & Djordjevic, SP 2018, 'Genomic analysis of multidrug-resistant Escherichia coli ST58 causing urosepsis.', International journal of antimicrobial agents, vol. 52, no. 3, pp. 430-435.View/Download from: Publisher's site

 Sequence type 58 (ST58) phylogroup B1 Escherichia coli have been isolated from a wide variety of mammalian and avian hosts but are not noted for their ability to cause serious disease in humans or animals.
 Here we determined the genome sequences of two multidrug-resistant E. coli ST58 strains from urine and blood of one patient using a combination of Illumina and Single Molecule, Real-Time (SMRT) sequencing.
 Both ST58 strains were clonal and were characterised as serotype O8:H25, phylogroup B1 and carried a complex resistance locus/loci (CRL) that featured an atypical class 1 integron with a dfrA5 (trimethoprim resistance) gene cassette followed by only 24 bp of the 3'-CS.
 CRL that carry this particular integron have been described previously in E. coli from cattle, pigs and humans in Australia.
 The integron abuts a copy of Tn6029, an IS26-flanked composite transposon encoding blaTEM, sul2 and strAB genes that confer resistance to ampicillin, sulfathiazole and streptomycin, respectively.
 The CRL resides within a novel Tn2610-like hybrid Tn1721/Tn21 transposon on an IncF, ColV plasmid (pSDJ2009-52F) of 138 553 bp that encodes virulence associated genes implicated in life-threatening extraintestinal pathogenic E. coli (ExPEC) infections.
 Notably, pSDJ2009-52F shares high sequence identity with pSF-088-1, a plasmid reported in an E. coli ST95 strain from a patient with blood sepsis from a hospital in San Francisco.
 These data suggest that extraintestinal infections caused by E. coli carrying ColV-like plasmids, irrespective of their phylogroup or ST, may pose a potential threat to human health, particularly to the elderly and immunocompromised.

-Rychener, L, In-Albon, S, Djordjevic, SP, Chowdhury, PR, Nicholson, P, Ziech, RE, de Vargas, AC, Frey, J & Falquet, L 2018, 'Corrigendum: Clostridium chauvoei, an Evolutionary Dead-End Pathogen.', Frontiers in Microbiology, vol. 9.View/Download from: UTS OPUS or Publisher's site
+Rychener, L, In-Albon, S, Djordjevic, SP, Chowdhury, PR, Nicholson, P, Ziech, RE, de Vargas, AC, Frey, J & Falquet, L 2018, 'Corrigendum: Clostridium chauvoei, an Evolutionary Dead-End Pathogen.', Frontiers in Microbiology, vol. 9.View/Download from: Publisher's site

 [This corrects the article on p.
 1054 in vol. 8, PMID: 28649238.].

-Reid, C, Wyrsch, E, Chowdhury, PR, Zingali, T, Liu, M, Darling, A, Chapman, T & Djordjevic, S 2017, 'Porcine commensal Escherichia coli: A reservoir for class 1 integrons associated with IS26'.View/Download from: UTS OPUS or Publisher's site
+Reid, C, Wyrsch, E, Chowdhury, PR, Zingali, T, Liu, M, Darling, A, Chapman, T & Djordjevic, S 2017, 'Porcine commensal Escherichia coli: A reservoir for class 1 integrons associated with IS26'.View/Download from: Publisher's site